prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 Can you imagine what things will exist 20 years from now?
 Or even 10 years from now?

 Now, if you think about it, if you need to make a massive impact on the humanity & make tons of money by building these massive business juggernauts, you need to ride the technological waves.
-Meaning, if you need to be at the right time.
+Meaning, you need to be at the right time.
 Right timing is one of the most critical factor which determines how a business will do.

 If iPhone or Android would have come in 1990s, possibly it would not have become these much big, because of less awareness about internet, technology and less penetration of internet.
 Same thing for social media like Facebook, WhatsApp & Instagram.
 They were at the right time when the stage was set for them to build massive buildings.

 Now, that's not to say, they just got lucky.
 Absolutely not.
 They have poured their blood, sweat & tears into their companies and products to make them successful.
-But if they were the in the wrong timing, chances were not this much high to make the thing fly.
+But if they were in the wrong timing, chances were not this much high to make the thing fly.

-Today's majority of the top 50 or top 100 richest person in the world are self-made by riding this new technological wave.
+Today's majority of the top 50 or top 100 richest people in the world are self-made by riding this new technological wave.
 Billionaires in 19th century were made from oil, steel & electricity, like [John D. Rockefeller, Andrew Carnegie and J. P. Morgan](https://en.wikipedia.org/wiki/The_Men_Who_Built_America).
 And billionaires of 20th century like Elon Musk, Jeff Bezos and Mark Zuckerberg have build companies riding the internet wave.
 It was a [digital land grab](https://www.technologyreview.com/2000/03/01/236418/digital-land-grab/).